retrogradeorbit/croak/README.md

 # croak
-A remote host health monitoring and reporting application
+A remote host health monitoring and reporting application.

 ## Overview